Skip to main content

 • Well-known brands may cost more but often come with longer warranties and reliable performance.

-• Choosing a furnace with a solid warranty protects your investment and reduces long-term maintenance costs.
+• Choosing a heating system with a solid warranty protects your investment and reduces long-term maintenance costs.

 Additional Costs to Consider

-When budgeting for a new furnace, keep these potential expenses in mind:
+When budgeting for a new heating system, keep these potential expenses in mind:

 • Ductwork repairs or replacement: Leaky or outdated ducts can reduce efficiency.